Coconut Milk: 6 Health Benefits & 6 Tips for Using

 The special thing about coconut milk is that it contains many valuable ingredients.
 Thanks to the heat-stable fatty acids, it doesn’t lose any nutrients.

 As soon as you have opened the can, you should plan to use this vegan milk alternative.
 If you only need half of it for cooking, you can put the rest in a glass and seal it.
 You can keep it in the refrigerator for up to three days.

 If you make your own coconut milk, you can store it in the refrigerator for about three weeks.

 Furthermore, your delicious cow’s milk alternative will stay fresh even longer, if you freeze it.
 This is especially true if you have leftovers and don’t want to throw them away.
 Put the leftover coconut milk in an airtight freezer container and put it in the freezer.
 That way, you’ll always have a spoonful of lactose-free milk on hand.

 - Make your own coconut milk – it will last longer.

 - Store opened packages in a jar in the refrigerator (for 2-3 days).

 - Freeze leftover milk.

 Make sure that the coconut milk is heated only on low heat.
 In addition, it should only come to boil once.
 This is because coconut milk can curdle at high temperatures.
-To prevent the coconut milk from curdling while cooking, you should add it at the end if possible.
+To prevent the coconut milk from curdling while cooking, you should add it to dishes at the end of cooking if possible.